 - a.
-The use of web technology in marketing will be expanded and integrated with other marketing efforts. - b.
-Targeted marketing strategies will be identified and implemented. - c.
+A new Marketing Plan will be developed and implemented. - b.
+The use of web technology in marketing will be expanded and integrated with other marketing efforts. - c.
 Internal marketing strategies directed toward employees, current partners and students will be developed and implemented to ensure current constituents are informed advocates for the College. - d.
 "Just-in-time" marketing strategies will be initiated to support quick-response program and service development. - e.
 There will be an expansion of marketing initiatives that support the College's revenue development goals, e.g., City and State funding, private donations, corporate giving, etc. - f.
 Current and new marketing strategies will be regularly assessed for their effectiveness and cost benefit and revised if necessary.